 That the member attends at least 2 ARES meetings per year

-That the member has a current NWS Skywarn Spotter ID
+That the member keeps their NWS Skywarn Spotter training current (every 2 years)

 That the member has completed the following training:

 You can take the classes for the FEMA certifications on-line through the FEMA training web site https://www.firstrespondertraining.gov/frts/npccatalog , and search for

 Where are We?

 We meet on the third Wednesday of each month (no meetings in December) from 6PM to 8PM at the Summit County American Red Cross Chapter, 501 West Market Street, Akron when space is available.

 We also meet at the Green EOC and Stow Safety Center when the ARC is full.
 Please use the "Meetings" menu option to find more information about any of these locations.

 Digital Nets are held on Monday Nights at 7:00 PM